sustainable-computing-io/kepler/enhancements/platform-validation.md

 Three solutions mentioned in previous comments: Kind, k3d/k3s, microshift.

-* Kind is current available solution in Kelper.
-It works well on BM, but has known issues in VM.
+* Kind is current available and widely-used solution in Kelper.

-* Microshift efforts and progress is tracked in Issue #182.
+* Microshift has also been supported in 2023 Q3.
+It is beneficial supplement to Kind and especially for local deployment verfication for Openshift scenarios.

-* k3d/k3s works are tracked in PR #313.
+* k3d/k3s will not be community choice for local dev in short term.

 AI:

-(1) Before more local dev solutions are officially supported in Kepler, we still design and execute platform validation test cases based on Kind.
+(1) The initial proposed platform validation framework code only covers BM platforms scenarios, we still design and execute test cases based on Kind.
+If needed, we can try other solutions, such as microshift later.

-(2) Once more solutions supported, such as microshift.
-Add option parameters support in both test cases and Kepler Makefile cluster-xxx operations.
+(2) Add more BM platforms validation cases, such as s390x and arm64 platforms, adjust platform validation framework if needed.

 2. Test scenarios coverage.